asakusuma/sw-operational-concerns/PITCHME.md

 ---

-## Need to conditionally apply killswitch
+## Why need to conditionally apply killswitch?

-Bugs often only affect a subset of users, or aren't bad enough to warrant a refresh, but bad enough that you want 100% gaurantee that user will be fixed once they return to site.

----

-## "Straw man" idea

-"Soft Terminate", with programatic + `Clear-Site-Data` API.
-Terminates worker on whatever happens first:

-* 1 minute
-* Full page load
-* All tasks complete

-Then activate installed worker if available
+* Bugs that only affect a subset of users
+* Bug in feature flagged code in service worker
+* Bugs in specific versions of service worker
+* Bugs in specific version of cached application

 ---